 Do you try to effect a self-rescue or are you going to dig in and hope someone finds you?
 It could take weeks or months before someone stumbles on you.
 Based on the items that you have with you, and the experience you and your family have with the great outdoors, what do you do?

-This particular scenario has played out again and again over the last few years, so don’t think it can’t happen.
-The question is how prepared are you?
+This particular scenario has played out in many instances across geography and time, so don’t think it can’t happen.
+The question is, how prepared are you?
 If you have a story, leave a comment, and as always, keep your head on your shoulders.